lukeachristenson/reversi/README.md

 to quantify the moves and evaluate the best move(s).
 - Apart from this one change, rest everything in our implementation of the reversi game was kept the same.
+- The existing view showed an error dialog box when a player attempted to make a move when it isn't their turn.
+- Apart from these changes, rest everything in our implementation of the reversi game was kept the same.

 ## Updated Command Line Configurator Commands
 The first argument after calling reversi.jar is the strategy for the first player(using